Netflix/derand/README.md

 Derand uses pre-trained character level Convolutional Neural Network that operates on character embeddings.
 Derand neural net has slightly over 1000 params.
+Derand performs very well on CPUs and with default params achieves sub-millisecond inference on strings.

 The model of the network is in lightly optimized ONNX format that you can further optimize for your specific CPU.